-Security By default, the option is disabled.
+Security By default, the SHA-256 option is enabled.
+Clear Enables to clear the TPM owner information and returns the TPM to the default state.
+By default, the Clear option is disabled.
+PPI ByPass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
+By default, the PPI ByPass for clear Commands option is disabled.
+Chassis intrusion Controls the chassis intrusion feature.
+By default, the option is disabled.
 SMM Security Mitigation Enable or disable SMM Security Mitigation.
-By default, the option is disabled.
+By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the option is disabled.
 Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
 By default, the Enable Absolute option is enabled.
 UEFI Boot Path Security Controls whether or not the computer will prompt the user to enter the admin password (if set) when booting to a UEFI boot device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.